This resource was updated as part of the veterinary review process. It was originally published on April 3, 2018.

 Bumblefoot

-Bumblefoot can affect all breeds of ducks but is especially common in bigger breeds.
-Bumblefoot can be caused by many different factors including environmental conditions (such as poor sanitation, rough or hard flooring, or not having water for swimming) or physical conditions (such as obesity or arthritis).
+Bumblefoot can affect all breeds of ducks, but is especially common in bigger breeds.
+Bumblefoot can be caused by many different factors, including environmental conditions (such as poor sanitation, rough or hard flooring, or not having water for swimming) or physical conditions (such as obesity or arthritis).
 Individuals who favor one foot over the other, due to pain or a mechanical leg issue, may develop bumblefoot on their “good” side.
 Because this foot has to bear more weight, the skin can become damaged over time.
 Without proper interventions, bumblefoot can progress from a minor issue to something far more severe.

 Grade 1– At this stage, only the outer skin is affected.
 It may be very smooth, and it may also be shiny and red, but there is no open wound or sign of infection.
-With proper interventions, prognosis at this stage is excellent.
+With proper interventions, the prognosis at this stage is excellent.

 Grade 2– At this stage, there is damage to the skin and there may be a scab, callous, or open wound, but the foot will not be obviously swollen.
-With proper interventions, prognosis at this stage is good.
+With proper interventions, the prognosis at this stage is good.

 Grade 3– At this stage, the disease process, and possibly infection, have progressed deeper into the tissues of the foot.
 The foot will be swollen and painful, and there may be discharge.
 Prognosis at this stage is good to guarded.

-Grade 4– At this stage, the infection has progressed to involve deeper structures within the foot such as tendons and bone.
-Individuals with this stage of disease may develop tenosynovitis (inflammation of the tendon sheath), arthritis, and/ or osteomyelitis.
+Grade 4– At this stage, the infection has progressed to involve deeper structures within the foot, such as tendons and bone.
+Individuals with this stage of disease may develop tenosynovitis (inflammation of the tendon sheath), arthritis, and/or osteomyelitis.
 Prognosis at this stage is guarded to poor.

 Grade 5– At this stage, the condition is so severe that it results in debilitating deformity and loss of function.
 Prognosis at this stage is grave.